 The proposal is generally a solid draft of the first three chapters of a dissertation: (a) A statement of the problem; (b) review of the literature and a conceptual/theoretical framework; and, (c) methods, along with an argument as to why and how the study will be a contribution to the field.
+However, the

-However, the Dissertation Committee shall decide with the doctoral candidate what the content of the proposal should be in order to best fit the planned research and methodology.
+Dissertation Committee shall decide with the doctoral candidate what the content of the proposal should be in order to best fit the planned research and methodology.
 The dissertation proposal might include a historiography, rationale, theoretical and conceptual framework, methodology, literature review, etc. The proposal should contain the research problem and question(s), plan for research, and a scholarly rationale for the study that situates the dissertation project in the larger context of the candidate's field.
 Once the candidate has written their proposal and both the candidate and the Dissertation Advisor feel that the proposal is ready to be defended, the proposal will be given to and read by the entire Dissertation Committee.
+With your advisor, complete and submit the Request for PhD Proposal Defense form along with a copy of the PhD proposal document to Scott.Bauer@ucdenver.edu at least 2 weeks prior to the defense meeting.

 For the proposal defense, each member of the Dissertation Committee will come with questions, comments or suggestions to improve the candidate's work.
 After the candidate provides an approximately 20 minute presentation, the committee will discuss the proposal, ask questions, and decide together about next steps for the candidate.
 The committee may approve the proposal, request revisions, or reject the proposal.
 If a candidate's proposal is rejected, the Dissertation Committee and the Dissertation Advisor will work with the candidate to determine the next steps and path of action toward dissertation completion.
 Once a student has completed her/his proposal, a meeting of the Dissertation Committee should be held.
-The proposal must be approved unanimously by committee members, and the PhD Dissertation Proposal Approval Form (found at http://www.ucdenver.edu/academics/colleges/SchoolOfEducation/CurrentStudents/Resources/Pag es/DoctoralStudiesResources.aspx) must be signed and filed with the Doctoral Staff Advisor in Academic Services.
+The proposal must be approved unanimously by committee members, and the PhD Dissertation Proposal Approval Form (found at https://education.ucdenver.edu/academic-services/student-resources/graduate/doctoral-studies) must be signed and filed with the Doctoral Staff Advisor in Academic Services.
+The Dissertation Committee will complete and submit the SEHD PhD Program formative assessment rubric along with this form.

 All PhD students who have advanced to candidacy must meet with their Dissertation Committee at least once every year, preferably more often.
 The Dissertation Committee shall evaluate the student's progress to ensure that s/he has made satisfactory progress since the previous meeting.
-If the committee decides that student's progress is unsatisfactory, they will forward a written report to the student and the Program Director suggesting the steps to be taken to rectify the situation.
+If the committee decides that student's progress is unsatisfactory, they will forward a written report to the student and the Associate Dean suggesting the steps to be taken to rectify the situation.
 The approved dissertation proposal and signed form will be uploaded to LiveText by the student.